mahbube/slideshow/README.md

 slideshow
 =========

-this a slidshow that combine fadeloop and movely slideshow-
+this a slidshow that combine fadeloop and movely slideshow

+movely slideshow chg bgposition & fadeloop fadeIn and fadeOut images